AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/style-system.md

 >
 >1.
 HTL takes precedence over everything: `data-sly-resource="${'path/to/resource' @ decorationTagName='span'}`
 >1.
 Then among multiple active styles, the first style in the list of styles configured in the component's policy is taken.
 >1.
-Finally, the component's `cq:htmlTag`/ `cq:tagName` will be considered as a fallback value.
+Finally, the component's `cq:htmlTag`/ `cq:tagName` is considered as a fallback value.
 >

 This ability to define style names is useful for generic components, like the Layout Container, or the Content Fragment component, to provide them with additional meaning.